reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

   auto: 0082-ekg
 ---

-[Twelve-factor app](https://12factor.net) is a set of guidelines that are used for building cloud-native applications.
+[Twelve-factor app](https://12factor.net) is a set of guidelines used for building cloud-native applications.
 By cloud-native, we will mean an application that is portable across environments, easy to update, and scalable enough to take advantage of the elastic capabilities of the cloud.
 These twelve factors comprise of best practices on managing configuration data, abstracting library dependencies and backing services, log streaming, and administration.

-Few of these principles are already built into today's microservice frameworks by design and some are acquired by running the applications inside containers.
+Today's microservice frameworks already adhered to a few of these principles by design, while some are supported by running the applications inside containers.

 Spring Boot is a popular framework for building microservice applications.
 In this article, we will check the compliance of the Spring Boot application with the Twelve-factor app and the necessary changes required to make it adhere to those principles.
-However, this methodology can be applied to applications written in any other programming language and frameworks.

-{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-health-check" %}

 ## Goals of the Twelve-factors
 A common theme running through all the twelve principles is making the application portable to meet the demands of a dynamic environment provisioning typical of cloud platforms.
 The goals of the Twelve-factor app as asserted in the [documentation](https://12factor.net) are: